ccc509/second-nature-recipes/README.md

 ### Recipe Details Panel

 This component is wrapped inside a `react-perfect-scrollbar` which enables users to scroll up and down.
-However, a minimum scroll bar length is defined as 50.
+However, a minimum scrollbar length is defined as 50.
+The image displayed is scaled to fit the panel (width 760px).

 Each ingredient and method is displayed on a different row.

 ## Code style

 In order to ensure the code has a level of clarity that makes reading and maintaining easier for anyone who has to work on it, ESLint is configured and used.
 The JavaScript Style Guide used for this web app is Airbnb.
 Prettier is also used to make code look better.
-Scripts below have configured
+Scripts below have configured.
+Details of each script can be found in the file `package.json`

 ```
 npm run lint